UW-GDA/jupyterbook/book/resources/code_of_conduct.md

 > For support, resources, and reporting options related to sex- and gender-based
 > violence or harassment, visit [UW Title IX’s webpage][uw title ix page], specifically the [Know Your
 > Rights & Resources guide][title ix kyr].
+>
-> Please know that if you choose to disclose information to me about sex- or
+> Please know that if you choose to disclose information to the GDA course instructor about sex- or
-> gender-based violence or harassment, I will connect you (or the person who
+> gender-based violence or harassment, they will connect you (or the person who
 > experienced the conduct) with resources and individuals who can best provide
 > support and options.
 You can also access those resources directly:
 > - Confidential: [Confidential advocates][confidential advocates] will not share information with others